dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

     !!! tip "Overview"

-        Kubernetes is an open source system for automating deployment, scaling, and management of containerized applications in a cluster environment.
-You can read more about Kubernetes [here](https://kubernetes.io/).
+        Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications in a cluster environment.
+You can read more about Kubernetes at [here](https://kubernetes.io/).

 === "GCP Cloud DNS"

     !!! tip "Overview"

-        Reliable, resilient, low-latency DNS serving from Google's worldwide network with everything you need to register, manage, and serve your domains. [here](https://cloud.google.com/dns).
+        Reliable, resilient, low-latency DNS serving from Google's worldwide network provides you with everything you need to register, manage, and serve your domains.
+For more information, see [Cloud DNS](https://cloud.google.com/dns).

 === "GCP Cloud SQL Postgre"

     !!! tip "Overview"

-        Fully managed relational database service for MySQL, PostgreSQL, and SQL Server with rich extension collections, configuration flags, and developer ecosystems. [here](https://cloud.google.com/sql.
+        Fully managed relational database service for MySQL, PostgreSQL, and SQL Server with rich extension collections, configuration flags, and developer ecosystems.
+For more information, see [GCP Cloud SQL Postgreere](https://cloud.google.com/sql.

 === "Istio"

     !!! tip "Overview"

-        Istio is an open source service mesh that layers transparently onto existing distributed applications.
-Istio’s powerful features provide a uniform and more efficient way to secure, connect, and monitor services. [here](https://istio.io/).
+        Istio is an open-source service mesh that layers transparently onto existing distributed applications.
+Istio’s powerful features provide a uniform and more efficient way to secure, connect, and monitor services.
+For more information, see [Istio](https://istio.io/).

-=== ""Let's encrypt"
+=== "Let's Encrypt"

     !!! tip "Overview"

-        Istio is an open source service mesh that layers transparently onto existing distributed applications.
-Istio’s powerful features provide a uniform and more efficient way to secure, connect, and monitor services. [here](https://letsencrypt.org/).
+        Istio is an open-source service mesh that layers transparently onto existing distributed applications.
+Istio’s powerful features provide a uniform and more efficient way to secure, connect, and monitor services.
+For more information, see [Let's Encrypt](https://letsencrypt.org/).

 === "Cert-manager"

     !!! tip "Overview"

-        cert-manager is a powerful and extensible X.509 certificate controller for Kubernetes and OpenShift workloads.
-It will obtain certificates from a variety of Issuers, both popular public Issuers as well as private Issuers, and ensure the certificates are valid and up-to-date, and will attempt to renew certificates at a configured time before expiry. [here](https://cert-manager.io/).
+        Cert-manager is a powerful and extensible X.509 certificate controller for Kubernetes and OpenShift workloads.
+It will obtain certificates from a variety of Issuers, both popular public Issuers as well as private Issuers, and ensure the certificates are valid and up-to-date, and will attempt to renew certificates at a configured time before expiry.
+For more information, see [Cert-manager](https://cert-manager.io/).

 === "Keycloak"

     !!! tip "Overview"

-        Open Source Identity and Access Management. [here](https://www.keycloak.org/).
+        Keycloak is an open source Identity and Access Management system for applications and services.For more information, see [Keycloak](https://www.keycloak.org/).

 ## Prerequisites

-In this article we assume that you have already [GCP account](https://cloud.google.com/) and added billing account.
+In this article, we assume that you already have a [GCP account](https://cloud.google.com/) and added billing account.

-## GKE cluster configuration
+## GKE Cluster Configuration

 !!! info "Prerequisites"
     - Install the [gcloud CLI](https://cloud.google.com/sdk/docs/install)